 This is a wonderful opportunity to help you meet the minimum spending requirement of a new credit card you just got approved for, as long as that card is not an American Express Credit Card.

-August 2023 Update: When you purchase 6 X $200 Visa Gift Cards in one transaction, a total of $60 will be automatically discounted.
-You will need to provide your Drivers License in order to complete purchases over $1000.
+When you purchase 6 X $200 Visa Gift Cards in one transaction, $60 will be automatically discounted.
+You must provide your driver’s license to complete purchases over $1000.

-I love accumulating Ultimate Rewards points for free travel and hotel stays, and I always try to take advantage of office supply promotions whenever they come around.
+I love accumulating credit card points for free travel and hotel stays, so I always try to take advantage of office supply promotions whenever they come around.

 Stacking Ideas